dorrugh/ThePortfolio/README.md

 # ThePortfolio

 ThePortfolio is an interactive portfolio website to showcase the products I create through software development, what I stand for, and what I hope to accomplish with Software Development.
-The project is still ongoing, I plan to deploy the website by mid-December 2021.
+The project is still ongoing, I plan to deploy the website by mid-Febuary 2022.

 # Why A Porftfolio Website?
 * Showcases my front-end skills.